 Berlin's Deutscher Dom – not to be confused with the Berliner Dom which is the largest protestant church in Berlin – is best known as one of the three buildings which make up the spectacular ensemble in the Gendarmenmarkt square in Mitte including the Französischer Dom (French Cathedral) and the Konzerthaus.
 The Deutscher Dom was erected in 1708 under Elector Friedrich III, who had crowned himself King Friedrich I in 1701 and was intent, along with his wife Queen Sophie Charlotte, in turning Berlin into a royal residence to rival Versailles.

-The building is by Martin Grünberg and was given its galleried ‘dome’ (hence the name Dom) originating from the French ‘dome’ or cupola, in 1785 by Carl von Gontard.
+The building is by Martin Grünberg and was given its galleried "dome" (hence the name Dom) originating from the French "dome" or cupola, in 1785 by Carl von Gontard.
 It was known as the Neue Kirche (New Church) and only later referred to as the German Church.
 It is considered remarkable because of its five-sided floor plan.
-In 1780 Friedrich’s grandson, Friedrich the Great (1740-1786) commissioned Carl von Gontard to build two non-functional domes for the existing churches to offset the Comedy Theatre next to them ensembles which were inspired by Christopher Wren’s and Inigo Jones’s domes on St Paul’s Cathedral in London.
+In 1780 Friedrich's grandson, Friedrich the Great (1740-1786) commissioned Carl von Gontard to build two non-functional domes for the existing churches to offset the Comedy Theatre next to the ensembles which were inspired by Christopher Wren's and Inigo Jones's domes on St Paul's Cathedral in London.
 The French dome housed the Huguenot Museum whereas the German dome was the address for the Berlin Historical Association.